By Richard Keech (May 2018)

 1. Skylights.
 Skylights may be needed because daylight penetration into living space may be poor in places.
 However, skylights penetrate the thermal envelope and reduce thermal performance.
 One way to have your cake and eat it too is to use something like a Kimberly Illume solar skylight that uses PV/LED and doesn’t have a skylight shaft at all.
 These also give you more flexibility about where and how the light is delivered compared with regular skylights.

 2. Downlights.
 If you use downlights then ensure that you choose a type that is safe and legal to cover with insulation because the normal way of doing skylights involves much greater compromise of the insulation than is commonly supposed.
 See here for more info on why getting downlights right is so important.

 3. Exhaust Fans.
 Make sure in-ceiling exhaust fans have back-draught protection.
-Alternatively, consider using a recirculating exhaust fan which doesn’t vent outside, and traps fat and odours in a filter.
+For kitchens, an alternative is to use a recirculating exhaust fan which doesn’t vent outside, and traps fat and odours in a filter.